 - How would you describe your level of experience with publicly engaged and/or community-based teaching (or arts, scholarship, or research)?

-- What course would you work on and when would you teach it?
-How an engaged approach (to an assignment or to the class as a whole) enrich the learning objectives for the course?
+- During the Institute, we'll ask participants to edit an existing course or lesson, or create something entirely new.
+What course would you work on and when do you expect to teach it next?
+How would an engaged approach (to an assignment or to the class as a whole) enrich the learning objectives for the course?

 Application deadline: October 8, 2019, 5:00 p.m.